espadrine/succinct-cybernetics/tree/Readme.md

 - Complete binary tree: all levels of the tree must be filled but the bottom.
 - Each value stored in a vertex is bigger than or equal to its children.

+A nice thing to know: it can sort an array in-place, just by inserting all the elements into the heap, and extracting the minimum n times.

 # B-tree